-193.00

-REIMBURSEMENT RATE: (see below) Rate as of January 2016 X 0.540

-TOTAL MILEAGE REIMBURSEMENT 104.22

-PARKING FEES/TOLL CHARGES (ATTACH RECEIPTS)

-TOTAL REIMBURSEMENT REQUESTED \$ 104.22

-Policy 3.30 - Business Expense Reimbursement Policy and that any purchases/claims that are not allowed will be my responsibility.
+193.00 REIMBURSEMENT RATE: (see below) Rate as of January 2016 X 0.540 TOTAL MILEAGE REIMBURSEMENT 104.22 PARKING FEES/TOLL CHARGES (ATTACH RECEIPTS) \$ 104.22 TOTAL REIMBURSEMENT REQUESTED Tacknowledge that Thave read, understand and agree to "Authority Policy 3.30 - Business Expense Reimbursement Policy and that any purchases/claims that are not allowed will be my responsibility.
 I further certify that this report of business expenses were incurred in connection with official Authority business and is true and correct.
-Business Expense Reimbursement Policy 3.30

-SIGNATURE OF EMPLOYEE DEPT./DIV.
-HEAD APPROVAL

-Please use the 2014 tab for mileage prior to January 1, 2015
+Business Expense Reimbursement Policy 3.30 SIGNATURE OF EMPLOYEE DEPT./DIV.
+HEAD APPROVAL Please use the 2014 tab for mileage prior to January 1, 2015